zeyadmsn07/CodeBROs---CSCE1102-Lab-Project/README.md

 ---

-## What's done and what isn't
+## What's implemented

-This is Milestone 2 (roughly 66% of the project).
-What works right now:
+This project is fully completed and includes the following features:

 - Full login and registration with persistent accounts
-- Auto-login on relaunch (saved session)
+- Auto-login on relaunch using saved sessions
+- Room-based system where users can join specific rooms using a code
-- Real-time chat between multiple clients
+- Real-time chat between multiple clients in the same room
-- Real-time code sync across all party members
+- Real-time code synchronization across all room members
-- Member list updating live as people join and leave
+- Live member list updates as users join and leave
-- Typing indicator
+- Typing indicator for active users
-- Task screen with 5 C++ challenges and local answer validation
+- Task system with multiple C++ challenges loaded from JSON
+- Local code execution:
+  - Code is compiled using `g++`
+  - Executed safely with a timeout
+  - Output is captured and validated
+- Detailed task feedback including compilation errors and incorrect outputs
-- AI assistant via /ask in chat
+- AI assistant for code review and suggestions
+- Multi-threaded AI requests to prevent UI freezing
+- JSON-based message system for all client-server communication
-- 13 passing unit tests
+- 13+ passing unit tests covering core functionality

-What we're still working on for Milestone 3:

-- Joining a specific party with a code (right now everyone lands in the same room)
-- Local code execution so you can actually run your C++ answer
-- Polishing the task submission flow through the network
-- More unit tests
-- Final bug fixes and cleanup
+---

+## Remaining limitations

+- Task validation is primarily output-based (no deep semantic analysis)
+- No version control or collaborative undo history
+- Conflict resolution uses a simple last-write-wins approach
+- AI responses depend on external API availability
+- Limited number of predefined tasks
 ---

 ## Honest note on development